anikfal/postwrf/docs/pw_install.rst

     sudo dnf install ncl

-In case of more information, please see: `Installing NCL <https://www.ncl.ucar.edu/Download/>`_
+If need more information, please see: `NCL download and installation <https://www.ncl.ucar.edu/Download/>`_

 |
 |